I, YOU, ALL

-There is a growing need for all members of our society to be able to interact with computer-based information and support.
-Increasingly, (local) authorities expect people to be able to solve their own problems and to take the initiative to ask for support via web applications instead of being offered support by social workers visiting their area as once was the case.
-Some members of society are less well equipped for modern society than others.
+There is a growing need for all members of our society to be able to interact with computer-based information.
+Authorities, for instance, increasingly expect people to be able to solve their own problems and to take the initiative to ask for support via web applications instead of being offered support by social workers visiting the area, as once was the case.
+Some people are less well equipped for modern society than others.

 The IUALL (I, You, All) project starts from the idea that anybody should be able to interact with computer systems.
 Universal Access calls for systems that are designed also for people with, for instance, low-literacy skills, small children, those living outside their native country, the elderly and even those with severe disabilities.
 The project approaches this design challenge in two ways.
 First by investigating technology with social intelligence and second by investigating and producing tools for IT designers to help them design for all.

 Socially Intelligent technology can automatically sense and understand how people interact with each other and with technology.
 The project contributes to the field of social signal processing or human behavior understanding with algorithms that can detect social information automatically from multimodal cues taken from speech and video.
 The main domain in which this is investigated in this project is at the school playground.
 The project also contributes to the field of artificial intelligence, investigating and building spoken dialogue systems in the form of virtual humans that act as a coach or teacher to train social skills.

 Using a human-centered design approach, a large part of the project investigates technology that can help people improve their participation in the society.
 Together with companies and various user groups in a local municipality, we develop and evaluate applications that increase collaboration and the feeling of safety in the community.
 This research combines Human-Computer Interaction research with the more technologically oriented strand of studies on socially intelligent technology.
 The various field studies provide insight for constructing a toolkit for inclusive design.